sonnn1505/Studying/speaking-park1.md

 I live in Ward BEN NGHE D1, which is a bustling **/ˈbʌslɪŋ/** <sub>nhộn nhịp</sub> area in Ho Chi Minh City.
 It’s known for its vibrant **/ˈvībrənt/** <sub>sôi động</sub> street life and diverse **/dəˈvərs/** <sub>phong phú -đa dạng</sub> community.

 ### 2. What’s it like?
-The neighborhood is lively and full of energy.
+The neighborhood is lively and full of energy **/ˈenərjē/** <sub>năng lượng</sub>.
 There are always people out and about, and the streets are lined with shops, cafes, and street food vendors.
-It’s a mix of modern buildings and traditional houses, giving it a unique charm.
+It’s a mix of modern buildings and traditional **/trəˈdɪʃ.ən.əl/** <sub>thuộc về truyền thống </sub> houses, giving it a unique charm **/tʃɑːm/** <sub>sự quyến rũ </sub>.

 ### 3. What kind of shops are there in your neighborhood?
-There are a variety of shops in my neighborhood, including convenience stores, clothing boutiques, electronics shops, and a few supermarkets.
+There are a variety of shops in my neighborhood, including convenience stores, clothing boutiques **/buːˈtiːk/** <sub> small shops selling faction cloth</sub>, electronics shops, and a few supermarkets.
 Additionally, there are many local markets where you can buy fresh produce and other goods.

 ### 4. Do you get along well with your neighbors?
 Yes, I get along well with my neighbors.
 We often greet each other and sometimes have small chats.
 There’s a strong sense of community, and people are generally friendly and helpful.

 ### 5. What’s difficult about living there?
 One of the challenges of living in my neighborhood is the noise.
 Since it’s a busy area, there’s a lot of traffic and street noise, especially during peak hours.
-Additionally, finding parking can be difficult due to the high density of people and vehicles
+Additionally, finding parking can be difficult due to the high density **/ˈden.sɪ.ti/** <sub>Tỉ trọng</sub> of people and vehicles

 <a name="education"></a>
 ## Education(student):